Use People Analytics to Enhance your Decision-Making Process

 (Figure 4 - People Analytics methods used to determine areas with the biggest influence on engagement)

-Despite the many benefits, a reinforced People Analytics effort would have to fight for resources on the HR director's said list – but it does not have to be like that.
+Despite the many benefits, a reinforced People Analytics effort would have to fight for resources on the HR Director's said list – but it does not have to be like that.

-People Analytics exists primarily to provide support in the company's decision-making processes.
-So although it has to do with staff, HR does not have to own People Analytics.
-Often, HR will not have the analytical resources needed to begin with, and therefore they will either have to be trained or hired.
 But there is an alternative.
-Take your People Analytics wishes and your data and head down to Finance, IT or Sales and Marketing.
+Take your People Analytics wishes and your data and head down to Finance, IT, or Sales and Marketing.
 The likelihood of finding the skill set you need among these teams is high.
 And since People Analytics is a business tool, it is only fitting to work together on an interdepartmental project that is financed centrally.

 While People Analytics may seem like yet another item on the we-should-really-get-started-soon list, I recommend looking at it in the same way as when you (or your parents) got their first GPS.
-It was a little expensive but, oh, how much easier it made getting from A to B.
+It was a little expensive but, oh, how much easier it made getting from A to B

 First published in the magazine ‘HR Chefen’ no. 4 by Dansk HR